draios/onprem-install-docs/3.6.0-rc/README.md

     -   **airgapped\_registry\_username:** The username for the configured airgapped\_registry\_name.
 Ignore this parameter if the registry does not require authentication.

-4.  \[**For Upgrades Only:**\]

--   \[Generate and review the diff of changes the installer is about to introduce:
+-   **[For Upgrades Only]** Generate and review the diff of changes the installer is about to introduce:

         ./installer diff

     This will generate the differences between the installed environment and the upgrade version.
 The changes will be displayed in your terminal.

-    If you want to override a change, based on your environment's custom settings, then contact Sysdig Support for assistance.\]
+    If you want to override a change, based on your environment's custom settings, then contact Sysdig Support for assistance.

-5. Run the installer:
+- Run the installer:

     ```bash
     ./installer deploy
     ```

-6. See [*Output*](#output) (below) to finish.
+- See [*Output*](#output) (below) to finish.

     > **Note**
     >
     > Save the `values.yaml `file in a secure location; it will be used for future upgrades.
     >
     > There will also be a generated directory containing various Kubernetes configuration `yaml` files that were applied by the Installer against your cluster.
 It is not necessary to keep the generated directory, as the Installer can regenerate it consistently with the same `values.yaml `file.

 # Airgapped Installation Options